 For further support or assistance to locate an eating disorder practitioner or service, contact the Butterfly Helpline or the Butterfly Referral Database.

-For information about how to access Medicare items and plans, the steps involved, and finding a mental health professional able to provide treatment see the Butterfly Foundation, Eating Disorders Victoria, and InsideOut Institute for Eating Disorders.
+For information about how to find a GP, mental health professional, and dietitian able to provide treatment see the Butterfly Foundation, and ANZAED Credential Clinician database.

 Professionals